Why Go To St. Vincent & The Grenadines

 Best Months to Visit

-The best time to visit St. Vincent & The Grenadines is from May to June and in November.
+The best time to visit St. Vincent & The Grenadines is May to June and November.
 During these shoulder months, hotels drop their rates to attract travelers.
-The peak season – December through April – lures the most European visitors with its warm Caribbean temperatures.
-Crowds thin out between July and October when hurricane season threatens the archipelago.
-But keep in mind the islands' average highs hover around 85 degrees throughout the year.
+The peak season – December through April – lures European visitors with its warm and dry Caribbean temperatures.
+Crowds thin out and hotel prices plummet between July and October when hurricane season threatens the archipelago.
+No matter which month you visit, you'll find the islands' average highs hover around 85 degrees throughout the year.

 Data sourced from the National Climatic Data Center

 - Yes, real pirates lived here Pirates once occupied St. Vincent & The Grenadines.
 Today no one will pester you for loot, but if you venture to Wallilabou Bay, you can catch a glimpse of the scenic backdrop featured in the "Pirates of the Caribbean."

 - No, you can't sport camo Wearing camouflage attire is prohibited throughout St. Vincent & The Grenadines, as police uniforms feature a camouflage pattern.

 - No, you shouldn't touch manchineel trees These unsuspecting trees are poisonous, so resist the urge to eat one of their apple-like fruits, and steer clear of their sap (a dreaded source of excruciating blisters).